waylandy/LOOPalyzer/README.md

 # LOOPalyzer: LOOPER Sequence Analyzer

 Written for Python 2.
-This is for analyzing FASTQ sequencing data obtained from LOOPER: a method of polymerizing modified aptamers which was developed by the Hili Lab.
-Input the filename of a merged FASTQ sequencing file and let the program do the rest!
+This is for analyzing FASTQ sequencing data obtained from LOOPER, a method of polymerizing modified aptamers developed by the Hili Lab.
+Just input your fastq sequences and let the program do the rest!

+USAGE: python LOOPalyzer4.1.py sequences.fastq

 Here is a list of output attributes:
 - Original Sequence